Skip to content

 )

-# Otherwise, try to continue from the previous day
+# Otherwise if the previous segment is in D-1, try to continue from the previous day

 if (previous_segment_state == SegmentStates.STAY) and (gap <= max_time_missing_stay):